 4.4.1 There are 32 listed buildings and structures found within the conservation area boundary, as shown on figure 137.
 The list descriptions for these designated assets are contained within Appendix B along with notes about their present condition.
-The condition survey revealed that 3 heritage assets are in poor condition, vacant and requiring significant repairs, Salvin Cottage, the Bluebell Inn (Grade II) and High Mill (Grade II) and 12 are in moderate condition, requiring minor repairs and/or reuse.
+The condition survey revealed that 3 heritage assets are in poor condition, vacant and requiring significant repairs: Salvin Cottage, the Bluebell Inn (both Grade II), as well as High Mill (Grade II\).
+12 are in moderate condition, requiring minor repairs and/or reuse.

-Figure 136 Designated Heritage Assets within the conservation area
+Figure 137 Designated Heritage Assets within the conservation area